 - Red Pepper Flakes.
 A touch of heat to cut through the richness of the salmon and the spinach cream cheese filling.

 - Line a rimmed baking sheet with parchment paper for easy clean up.

 - Wilt the spinach in a skillet with the garlic and spices.
 Remove from the heat.

 - Keep stirring until completely incorporated and the mixture is creamy.

 - Make a pocket in each salmon fillet, by making a small cut in the center.
 Don’t cut all the way through to the other side.
 Place the fillets on the baking sheet, and stuff the spinach-cream cheese mixture inside each piece.
 Drizzle with oil and sprinkle with salt and pepper.

-- Bake at 425 degrees F for 8 to 10 minutes, until the salmon is cooked through.
+- Bake salmon at 425 degrees F for 8 to 10 minutes as suggested in my Baked Salmon Time and Temperature Guide, until the salmon is cooked through.
 DIG IN!

 How to Store Stuffed Salmon

 - To Store.
 Place leftover salmon in an airtight storage container in the refrigerator for up to 1 day.

 - To Reheat.
 To keep the salmon from drying out, gently reheat the salmon on a baking sheet, loosely tented with foil, in a 350 degrees F oven until warmed through.